 Re-fulfilment of the employment condition

-If you comply again with the employment condition of 26 calendar weeks, the maximum period starts again from the beginning.
+If you comply again with the employment condition of 12 calendar months, the maximum period starts again from the beginning.
 The earnings-related daily allowance is recalculated when the employment condition is met, if more than one year has elapsed since the start of the previous maximum period.
 The start of the maximum period refers to the first day of payment of the daily allowance.

 The earnings-related daily allowance is not recalculated when the employment condition is met if the new maximum period starts within one year of the start of the previous maximum period, and the daily allowance was calculated at that time.